 6. The date we automatically withdraw your payment from your chequing account, so you avoid late payment charges.

 7. Watch this area for important messages from Hydro One Networks.

 8. Our province-wide 24-hour power outage and emergency number.
 Keep it handy for future reference.

 9. Standard Service Supplied by Hydro One will appear on the bill of customers who are not enrolled with a retailer.

 10. Point of Delivery Number – A new Point of Delivery Number has been assigned to each premises as of May 21, 2013.
 This number is required for the retailer enrollment process and will display even if you aren’t enrolled with a retailer.

 11. This comparison chart details the average electricity you used per day in each of the three Time-of-Use periods: on-peak, mid-peak, and off-peak.
 It will appear on every bill as required by the government.

 12. Your remittance stub.
 To make a payment by mail, detach it and include it with your payment.
 Please be sure the return address shows through the envelope window.
 (This section will be blank if you are enrolled in our Pre-Authorized Payment Option or if you have a credit on your account.)

 Page 2 of Bill

-The line item Adjusted usage in kilowatt-hours shows the amount of electricity you used after adjustment for line losses.
 The adjustment factor is used to account for the line losses in the electricity system that are not measured by your own meter.
 The adjustment factor is approved by the Ontario Energy Board and will vary according to your service type.
-The adjustment factor in this example is 1.085.

 If you buy your electricity from a retailer (or have recently signed a new contract) and are paying their contract price, you will continue to pay the price set out in your contract.